PeCo: Perceptual Codebook for BERT Pre-training of Vision Transformers: Method

 In the vanilla VQ-VAE, the codebook is learned by an element-wise pixel loss, \ie $\mathcal{L}_{pixel}$, between the original image and the reconstructed image.
 However, this per-pixel loss may prevent the network from capturing \emph{perceptual} difference since the loss only accounts for the correctness of individual pixels.
-Therefore, a small shift and rotation operation on the original image may not cause perceptual change but induce a large $\ell_1$/$\ell_2$ change.
-Since the codebook is trained with such per-pixel loss, the codewords probably fail to encode perceptual information.
+Therefore, a small shift and rotation operation on the original image may not cause perceptual change but large $\ell_1$/$\ell_2$ error.

-Therefore, we propose a simple strategy by enforcing perceptual similarity between the original image and the reconstructed one beyond the pixel loss.
-The perceptual similarity is not based on pixel differences but instead on differences between high-level image features representations extracted from a pre-trained deep neural network.
+Therefore, we propose a simple yet effective strategy by enforcing perceptual similarity between the original image and the reconstructed one beyond the pixel loss.
+The perceptual similarity is not based on pixel differences but instead feature differences where the high-level image features extracted from a pre-trained deep neural network.
 We hope this feature-wise loss will better capture perceptual difference and offer invariance towards low-level variations.
 We show the comparison of using different losses in Figure~\ref{fig:recons_comparison} from the perspective of image reconstruction, suggesting that images with lower pixel-wise loss may not appear perceptually similar.

+Previous works usually adopt a supervised pretrained VGG~\cite{simonyan2014very} network to calculate perceptual loss, since using supervision is not consistent with our purpose of self-supervised pre-training.
+We turn to the self-supervised models and replace the ConvNet-based model with Vision Transformer, which have a better modeling capability and efficiency.
+On the other hand, pre-trained models usually encode different levels of semantic information in different layers, to enable our codebook to have rich perceptual information, we adopt multi-scale features from multiple layers of the model to calculate the perceptual loss.
+Our experiments show that a vision Transformer (ViT-B model) from self-supervised learning works well for calculating perceptual loss.

 Formally, let $f_l(x)$ be the normalized activations of the $l$-th layer of a network $F$ when processing the image $x$.
 The size of the feature map is $H_l \times W_l \times C_l$ with $H_l$ being the height, $W_l$ being the width and $C_l$ being the channel dimension.
 Usually, multi-scale features, more comprehensive and discriminative, from multiple layers at different depth are extracted to calculate the perceptual similarity for better semantic capture.
 The perceptual metric for the input image $x$ and the reconstructed image $\hat{x}$ can be formulated as,